Ludwig van Beethoven

 Ludwig van Beethoven (baptised 17 December 1770 – 26 March 1827) was a German composer and pianist.
-Beethoven remains one of the most admired composers in the history of Western music; his works rank amongst the most performed of the classical music repertoire and span the transition from the Classical period to the Romantic era in classical music.
-His career has conventionally been divided into early, middle, and late periods.
-His early period, during which he forged his craft, is typically considered to have lasted until 1802.
-From 1802 to around 1812, his middle period showed an individual development from the styles of Joseph Haydn and Wolfgang Amadeus Mozart, and is sometimes characterized as heroic.
-During this time, he began to grow increasingly deaf.
+One of the most revered figures in the history of Western music, his works rank among the most performed of the classical music repertoire and span the transition from the Classical period to the Romantic era.
+Beethoven's early period, during which he forged his craft, is typically considered to have lasted until 1802.
+From 1802 to around 1812, his middle period showed an individual development from the styles of Joseph Haydn and Wolfgang Amadeus Mozart, and is sometimes characterised as heroic.
+During this time, Beethoven began to grow increasingly deaf.
 In his late period, from 1812 to 1827, he extended his innovations in musical form and expression.

-Beethoven was born in Bonn.
-His musical talent was obvious at an early age.
-He was initially harshly and intensively taught by his father Johann van Beethoven.
-Beethoven was later taught by the composer and conductor Christian Gottlob Neefe, under whose tutelage he published his first work, a set of keyboard variations, in 1783.
+Born in Bonn, Beethoven displayed his musical talent at a young age.
+He was initially taught intensively by his father, Johann van Beethoven, and later by Christian Gottlob Neefe.
+Under Neefe's tutelage in 1783, he published his first work, a set of keyboard variations.
 He found relief from a dysfunctional home life with the family of Helene von Breuning, whose children he loved, befriended, and taught piano.
 At age 21, he moved to Vienna, which subsequently became his base, and studied composition with Haydn.
-Beethoven then gained a reputation as a virtuoso pianist, and he was soon patronized by Karl Alois, Prince Lichnowsky for compositions, which resulted in his three Opus 1 piano trios (the earliest works to which he accorded an opus number) in 1795.
+Beethoven then gained a reputation as a virtuoso pianist, and was soon patronised by Karl Alois, Prince Lichnowsky for compositions, which resulted in his three Opus 1 piano trios (the earliest works to which he accorded an opus number) in 1795.